42 Inches

 Can I use this method for other inch-to-foot conversions

 Yes, absolutely.
-Which means this method works for any inch-to-foot conversion.
-Which means just remember: divide the total inches by 12 to get the measurement in feet.
-To give you an idea, 60 inches ÷ 12 = 5 feet, and 72 inches ÷ 12 = 6 feet.
+That said, this method works for any inch-to-foot conversion.
+Just remember: divide the total inches by 12 to get the measurement in feet.
+Here's one way to look at it: 60 inches ÷ 12 = 5 feet, and 72 inches ÷ 12 = 6 feet.

 Why does this conversion matter in real life?